TroyWilliams3687/documentos/en/documents/repo_setup.md

 $ git init .
 ```

-Add a copy of the [makefile](https://github.com/TroyWilliams3687/md_docs/blob/master/Makefile) and the [.gitignore](https://github.com/TroyWilliams3687/md_docs/blob/master/.gitignore) files to the repo.
+Add a copy of the [makefile](https://github.com/TroyWilliams3687/documentos/blob/master/Makefile) and the [.gitignore](https://github.com/TroyWilliams3687/documentos/blob/master/.gitignore) files to the repo.
 It is possible to install `make` on windows, but at the very least you can examine the `Makefile` for details on the various commands that you can use.
 It also indicates when can be cleaned up in the repository from time-to-time.
-You may also want to look at the [sample configuration files and plugins](https://github.com/TroyWilliams3687/md_docs/tree/master/samples) and add them to your document repository.
-Check out the `md_docs` [documentation](https://github.com/TroyWilliams3687/md_docs/tree/master/en) for instructions and hints on how to structure and use the system.
+You may also want to look at the [sample configuration files and plugins](https://github.com/TroyWilliams3687/documentos/tree/master/samples) and add them to your document repository.
+Check out the `documentos` [documentation](https://github.com/TroyWilliams3687/documentos/tree/master/en) for instructions and hints on how to structure and use the system.